THE PEYERŐS PATCHES

 2. Normal rapid turnover of the cells of the small intestinal lining.
 These can be used to eliminate some toxins.
-During a nutritional balancing program, the body may actually ÔshedŐ entire, though small sections of small intestine that are very toxic.
+During a development program, the body may actually ÔshedŐ entire, though small sections of small intestine that are very toxic.
 This comes out in the bowel movement as longer, twisted strings or pieces of tissue.
 Some people mistake them for tapeworms, on occasion.

 3. Excretion through the PeyerŐs patches, as explained above in brief.